spruenke/ABC_SDH/README.md

-# ABC_cSDH
+# ABC_SDH

-This repository contains files that are used to generate results for the prospective randomized controlled safety and feasibility study for cSDH.
+This repository contains files that are used to generate results for the study "Awake Burr Hole Craniotomy for Chronic Subdural Hematoma: A Randomized Clinical Trial"